vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 ## 2.1.
 Movement

-Movements are part of the requirements for so-long, FdF, fract-ol, and cub3D - with miniRT being the only one left out.
+Movements are part of the requirements for so_long, FdF, fract-ol, and cub3D - with miniRT being the only one left out.

 | Project  | Requirement                                                                                                       |
 |----------|-------------------------------------------------------------------------------------------------------------------|